Business Administration: Marketing

 • MKTG1108A

-This course is designed to provide students with the knowledge and skill create a multimedia production.
+This course is designed to provide the knowledge and skill to create a multimedia production.
+Focus will be placed on creating, acquiring, and editing images, audio, and video used in marketing media.

 This course introduces a systematic approach to the concepts and theories behind creating effective workplaces.
 Organizational behaviour (OB) explores how individual, group and organizational characteristics can influence an organization’s effectiveness, productivity, and its ability to accomplish goals.
 Understanding organizational behaviour concepts and theories helps contribute to successful organizations.